claudio-dg/sofar_assignment/README.md

 ## Setup

-What and How To install useful thing for this project (ubuntu 18--tiago package--conveyor) and Hown to Run the simulation
+What and How To install useful thing for this project (ubuntu 18--tiago package--conveyor) and Hown to Run the simulation The simulation is built on the ROS (Robot-Operating-Systems) platform, specifically the MELODIC version to be able to have the Tiago Ros package in it.
+Here the guide for Tiago installation Tiago robot.
+To use the melodic version it was necessary to work for the project on Ubuntu 18 which can be donwoloaded at Download Ubuntu 18.

+The program requires the installation of the following packages and tools for the specific project before it can be launched:

 ## Gazebo Environment